Sky Italia agrees to buy Viacom's MTV Italia

-* Select bancorp inc - qtrly net interest income $8.1 million versus $7.5 million Source text for Eikon: Further company coverage:

-MILAN, July 31 European pay TV company Sky has agreed to buy Italy's MTV free-to-air channel from U.S. media group Viacom, a move that could pressure local market leader Mediaset.
+MILAN European pay TV company Sky (SKYB.L) has agreed to buy Italy's MTV free-to-air channel from U.S. media group Viacom (VIAB.O), a move that could pressure local market leader Mediaset (MS.MI).

 Sky Italia, the Italian arm of Sky, and Viacom did not disclose financial details in a joint statement on Friday.